dpastling/plethora/README.md

 The following describes how to apply plethora to the 1000 Genomes data and describes the main steps in a little more detail.
-The scripts for processing the 1000 Genomes data can be found in the `code/1000genomes` folder.
-These scripts are for submitting jobs to the LSF job queuing system for parallelizing the processing of multiple samples.
+The scripts for processing the 1000 Genomes data can be found in the folder `code/1000genomes`.
+These scripts are for submitting jobs to the LSF job queuing system for processing multiple samples in parallel.
 These scripts can be modified for use with other job queuing systems (such as PBS or Slurm).
-Alternatively the scripts in the main `code` folder can be run individually without a job scheduler as described above.
+Alternatively, the scripts in the main `code` folder can be run individually without using a job scheduler (as shown in the quick start guide).

 If everything has been configured correctly, you should be able to process the entire dataset with the following command: